dropwizard/dropwizard/docs/source/manual/core.rst

 ``messageQueue.host`` field was missing (or was a blank string), Dropwizard would refuse to start and would output an error message describing the issues.

-Once your service has parsed the YAML file and constructed its ``Configuration`` instance, Dropwizard then calls your ``Service`` subclass to initialize your service's ``Environment``.
+Once your application has parsed the YAML file and constructed its ``Configuration`` instance, Dropwizard then calls your ``Application`` subclass to initialize your application's ``Environment``.

 .. note::

-    You can override configuration settings by passing special Java system properties when starting your service.
+    You can override configuration settings by passing special Java system properties when starting your application.
 Overrides must start with prefix ``dw.``, followed by the path to the configuration value being overridden.

-    For example, to override the HTTP port to use, you could start your service like this:
+    For example, to override the HTTP port to use, you could start your application like this:
+// TODO graham

-    ``java -Ddw.http.port=9090 server my-config.json``
+    ``java -Ddw.server.applicationConnectors.port=9090 server my-config.json``

 .. _man-core-environments: